ManyPotions-zz/Tango-UI/README.md

 ###### Interface addon for World of Warcraft.

 ## Features
-this addon is move Player/targe life and resouce in middle of screen.
+ Tango-UI is an add-on for monitoring players Life and power,

 ## ToDo / User requested features: